pjrt/pjrt.github.io/blog/_posts/2015-05-11-how-not-to-pull-from-s3.md

 Using Ganglia graphs, we noticed that during that time only one of the boxes was actually doing any work (which explains why adding more boxes did nothing).
 This box was the driver for that given application.
 We went ahead and looked at the logs for the driver and noticed something peculiar
-(NOTE: The logs that EMR places in S3 are behind, so you would need to way for your application to finish before seeing the complete logs.
+(NOTE: The logs that EMR places in S3 are behind, so you would need to wait for your application to finish before seeing the complete logs.
 If you want live logs you need to log into the machine).

 ```
 ...